 When you move geometry that's connected to other geometry, SketchUp stretches your model.
 To stretch your geometry, select the Move tool () and click and drag any of the following:

-When you’re drawing a model in SketchUp, moving your model (or parts of it) takes on a third dimension.
+When you're drawing a model in SketchUp, moving your model (or parts of it) takes on a third dimension.
 Literally.
-This article is your guide to moving things around in your 3D model, from a simple click-and-move operation to moving precisely with 3D coordinates.
+Here's your guide to moving things around in your 3D model, from a simple click-and-move operation to moving precisely with 3D coordinates.

 Drawing a model in 3D is different from drawing an image in 2D.
 This introduction to drawing basics and concepts explains a few ways you can create edges and faces (the basic entities of any SketchUp model).
 You also discover how the SketchUp inference engine helps you place those lines and faces on your desired axis.